RTEMS/rtems-docs/c_user/board_support_packages.rst

 in this code as well as any application initialization that does not involve calls to RTEMS directives.

-The processor’s Interrupt Vector Table which will be used by the application may need to be set to the required value by the reset application initialization code.
+The processor's Interrupt Vector Table which will be used by the application may need to be set to the required value by the reset application initialization code.
 Because interrupts are enabled automatically by RTEMS as part of the context switch to the first task, the Interrupt Vector Table MUST be set before this directive is invoked to ensure correct interrupt vectoring.
-The processor’s Interrupt Vector Table must be accessible by RTEMS as it will be modified by the when installing user Interrupt Service Routines (ISRs) On some CPUs, RTEMS installs it’s own Interrupt Vector Table as part of initialization and thus these requirements are met automatically.
+The processor's Interrupt Vector Table must be accessible by RTEMS as it will be modified by the when installing user Interrupt Service Routines (ISRs) On some CPUs, RTEMS installs it's own Interrupt Vector Table as part of initialization and thus these requirements are met automatically.
 The reset code which is executed before the call to any RTEMS initialization routines has the following requirements: